rsdoiel/antenna/science_and_technology.md

 ## Google exec sees enterprise quantum app on closer horizon

-date: 2025-02-06, updated: 2025-02-06, from: The Register (UK I.T.
+date: 2025-02-06, updated: 2025-02-08, from: The Register (UK I.T.
 News)

 <h4>20 years?
-More like five for real-world workloads says company&#39;s Quantum AI lead</h4> <p>Despite ongoing breakthroughs, quantum computing has struggled to shake the perception that it&#39;s always another ten years away from being practical.
+More like five for real-world workloads, says q-AI lead</h4> <p>Despite ongoing breakthroughs, quantum computing has struggled to shake the perception that it&#39;s always another ten years away from being practical.
 However, researchers at Google now argue the tech is actually much closer to commercial viability than some would have you believe.…</p>

 <br>